RobinChen95/blog/src/about/README.md

 ## Awards & certificate

 + Second award at campus innovation competition
-+ Top3 student of Bionogy in 2014 CEE of Sichuan Province,(ranks 3/360,000)
++ Top3 student of Bionogy in 2014 CEE of Sichuan Province (ranks 3/360,000)
 + English certificate of CET-6
 + Japanese certificate of N5